noahcoolboy/funcaptcha/README.md

 # funcaptcha
 A library used to interact with funcaptchas.
+## Note
+This package will no longer be maintained regularly.
+I am open to accept pull requests and changes, but I myself will not be making any modifications anymore.
+This is because of the constant security measures Arkose Labs has been implementing, which I no longer have the free time and will to reverse engineer anymore.
+You are free to fork the code and maintain it there, or make your own version in another programming language.
+I just won't be making any changes anymore.
 ## Installation
 This package is available on npm.
 Simply run: `npm install funcaptcha`